CannerCMS/docs.canner.io/docs/guides-deployment-of-docker.md

 ![docker-start](/docs/assets/docker-start.png)

 ## Access the CMS
-Goto `http://localhost:3000`, you'll see following login form.
+Go to `http://localhost:3000`, you'll see following login form.
 ![login-form](/docs/assets/login-form.png)

 ## Deploy with docker image

-Now, you have the docker image with Canner CMS built in it.
+Now, you have the docker image with CannerCMS built in it.
 You can deploy this image to AWS, GCP or your own infrastructure.

-Just bear in mind that you'll have to change the `common.hostname` in `canner.server.js` to the public hostname of the service you deploy to.
+Just keep in mind that you'll have to change the `common.hostname` in `canner.server.js` to the public hostname of the service you deploy to.

-For example, you built a CMS for your comany and exposed the service with domain name `https://cms.acme.corp`.
+For example, you built a CMS for your company and exposed the service with domain name `https://cms.acme.corp`.
 The hostname should be:

 ```js
 exports.common = {